-A mastopexy, or breast lift, is an operation carried out by a plastic surgeon to alter the shape of your breasts.
-Breast uplift surgery helps to correct sagging caused by pregnancy, breastfeeding, or the effects of time and gravity.
+A mastopexy (breast lift) is an operation carried out by a plastic surgeon to alter the shape of your breasts.
+Mastopexy surgery helps to correct sagging caused by pregnancy, breastfeeding, or the effects of time and gravity.
 It is ideal for women who want firmer, more youthful looking breasts.

 The content has been reviewed for quality and accuracy to the best of our knowledge by Qunomedical and its Medical Board of Experts.

 Costs for a breast lift can vary depending on the extent of the surgery and if it's combined with other treatments.
 Below are starting prices in various countries.

 Mastopexy, also known as a breast lift or breast uplift surgery, is a surgical procedure that raises and reshapes the breast.
 Excess skin is removed from under the breast, the breast is reshaped and the nipple is re-sited.
 Women choose breast lift surgery for various reasons.
 For example, your breasts may be naturally droopy or sagging due to ageing, weight loss, pregnancy or breastfeeding.
 After the procedure, you are likely to feel more comfortable and confident.

 A breast lift improves the appearance of breasts by raising them and making them firmer.
 Depending on the size of your breasts and the look you hope to achieve, it can be done in several ways.
 Normally, the plastic surgeon will remove any excess skin from under the breasts before tightening the surrounding skin and placing the nipple in a slightly higher position.
 You will have to go through a number of steps to complete the procedure including: